Misti: Local setting

 Misti is part of the Andean Western Cordillera.
 It is the youngest of a group of three Plio-Pleistocene volcanoes; the others are the dormant Chachani 15 km northwest and extinct Pichu Pichu 20 km southeast.
-This group lies at the margin of the Altiplano, next to the 600 km2 tectonic depression of Arequipa where the city lies.
-The depression has dimensions of 30 × 15 km and appears to be formed by fault activity.
+The Yura volcanic group with Cerro Nicholson lies south of Chachani.
+The Chachani-Misti-Pichu Pichu group lies at the margin of the Altiplano, next to the 600 km2 tectonic depression of Arequipa where the city lies.
+The depression has dimensions of 30±x km and appears to be formed by fault activity.
 The terrain under Misti slopes south and this might make the mountain slip southward over time.
-Another group of volcanoes lies south of Chachani: The Yura volcanic group with Cerro Nicholson.

-A northwest-southeast trending fault system includes the Huanca fault at Chachani and the Chili fault on Misti.
-The faults were active during the Holocene, offsetting tephra deposits, and may have provided a pathway for magma to ascend and form the volcanoes of Arequipa.
-One of these faults, the Incapuquio fault, produced two earthquakes that coincide with Misti's last eruptions.
-Other faults include north- and northeast-trending faults, which are inactive but could have influenced the formation of the Rio Chili canyon.
+Most faults in the region run northwest–southeast, including the Huanca fault at Chachani and the Chili fault on Misti.
+Little is known of the history of their activity but some faults were active during the Holocene, offsetting tephra deposits, and may have provided a pathway for magma to ascend and form the volcanoes of Arequipa.
+The Incapuquio fault produced two earthquakes that coincide with Misti's last eruptions.
+Other north- and northeast-trending faults are inactive but could have influenced the formation of the Rio Chili canyon.
 The crust under the volcano is 55 km thick.

 Basement

 The basement under Misti is exposed in the Rio Chili gorge.
-It consists of Proterozoic rocks of the Arequipa Terrane, which are more than a billion years old, Triassic-Jurassic sediments of the Chocolate Formation, Socosani Formation and Yura Group, and the Cretaceous–Paleogene La Caldera batholith.
+It consists of Proterozoic rocks of the Arequipa Terrane, which are more than a billion years old, Triassic–Jurassic sediments of the Chocolate Formation, Socosani Formation and Yura Group, and the Cretaceous–Paleogene La Caldera batholith.
 The batholith forms the hills south of Arequipa.
 These formations are covered by rhyodacitic ignimbrites known as "sillars".
 They are between 13.8 and 2.4 million years old; the older ignimbrites are part of the Huaylillas Formation and the younger of the Barroso Arc.
 Individual ignimbrites are exposed in the Rio Chili gorge and include the 300 m thick Rio Chili ignimbrite from 13.19 ± 0.09 million years ago, the 4.89 ± 0.02 million-year-old La Joya ignimbrite or "sillar", the 1.65 ± 0.04 million-year-old Aeropuerto or Sencca ignimbrite, and the 1.02 million-year-old Yura Tuff and Capillune Formation.
-These ignimbrites were erupted from multiple calderas (Note: A caldera is a bowl-shaped depression, formed by the collapse of a volcano.), one of which is now buried under Chachani.
+These ignimbrites were erupted from multiple calderas, (Note: A caldera is a bowl-shaped depression, formed by the collapse of a volcano.) one of which is now buried under Chachani.
 The ignimbrites are covered by volcanic sedimentary rocks and debris from the sector collapse of Pichu Pichu.